Residential Life Policies

 - Water beds are not permitted.

-- Every dormitory has a kitchen unit.
-Appliances that have exposed heating elements, such as toasters, hot plates, electric frying pans or grills, and irons without automatic shutoffs may not be used in student rooms.
+- Appliances that have exposed heating elements, such as toasters, hot plates, electric frying pans or grills, and irons without automatic shutoffs may not be used in student rooms.
 Only small, dorm-sized, Energy Star-rated refrigerators and microwaves are permitted.

 - Fire Safety inspections will be organized and conducted on an on-going basis as deemed appropriate.
 Students will be reminded that inspections will occur at the beginning of each semester, and will be advised of the conditions following the inspections.
 Any material in violation of the fire safety guidelines will be confiscated at the time of the inspection, and the student fined.

 - Smoking is prohibited in all campus buildings, including the small residential houses.
+This includes porches, balconies, decks or any part of the building structure.
+E-cigarette smoking is also prohibited in campus buildings.
 Failure to observe this policy will be treated as a fire safety violation and subject to College discipline and fines as appropriate.

-- Fire Safety violations include: possession of candles, incense, halogen lamps, portable heaters, string lights (with the exception of rope lights), dangerous chemicals, or hazardous materials.
-Fire safety violations also include blocking the means of egress, or hanging tapestries on more than one wall and/or the ceiling.
+- Fire Safety violations include but are not limited to: possession of new or burned candles, incense, halogen lamps, portable heaters, string lights (with the exception of rope lights), dangerous chemicals, or hazardous materials.
+Fire safety violations also include blocking the means of egress, or hanging tapestries on more than two non-adjacent walls and/or the ceiling.
 Discovery of any of these violations will result in confiscation and disposal of the prohibited item, fines, and the possibility of additional disciplinary measures.

 - Students must maintain clean and sanitary conditions in dormitory rooms, and must clear common space after personal use.
 Damages to common areas or adjacent hallways will be billed to the residents of the entire dormitory unless the individual(s) responsible can be identified.
 Charges for dorm damage may be appealed to the Dorm Damage Appeals Committee.
 This committee consists of one member of Facilities Services, a representative from the Controller's Office, and a representative of the student’s Commons.